teloecho/tdt4260-gem5-prefetcher/README.md

 benchmark suit ("gcc_s", "exchange2_s", "mcf_s", "deepsjeng_s", "x264_s", "imagick_s").
 And extract it to `src/tdt4260/prefetcher/spec2017`. spec2017.tar.xz: [sha256sum](https://static.teloecho.eu/tdt4260/spec2017.tar.xz.sha256sum) `aae165e54e7144463ff2017ca6c5883c90791ca4395681b84e2f00c312628551`
-See also the [task description](/src/tdt4260/README.md) of prefetcher lab.
+See also the [task description](/src/tdt4260/README.md) of the prefetcher lab.

 Then run the simulator (in the docker container again) with the benchmarks using the `run_prefetcher.py` script.
 (Attention there are _a lot_ of simulations configured to be run after another.
 It might take a hole night.)
 You can modify which benchmarks to run by changing the order and in `configs/tdt4260/commands.txt` and/or by limiting the simulations to the first `num_benchmarks` benchmarks by changing the corresponding variable in `run_prefetcher.py`.